Generalized-Hydrodynamic approach to Inhomogeneous Quenches: Correlations, Entanglement and Quantum Effects: Dynamical generation of quantum correlations

 where $\rho_{x, e/o}(p)$ can be interpreted as the even and the odd part (w.r.t. $p$) of the root density, respectively.
+This matrix has indeed two important properties: first, in the homogeneous limit it describes a generic stationary state, and, second, it is closed under time evolution~\cite{fagotti2020locally}.

-Note that in writing \eqref{eq:GammaLQSS} we had to assign a position to a product of operators acting on different sites: the position of a bunch of operators acting on a finite region of space cannot be distinguished in the low-inhomogeneity limit.
+We point out that the space dependence in the root density (highlighted by the subscript $m/2$ in \eqref{eq:GammaLQSS}) is the result of a particular convention, explained below, in assigning a position to a product of operators acting on different sites (e.g., $c^\dag_\ell c_n$), which is however irrelevant in the low-inhomogeneity limit.
 As long as quadratic operators like $c_\ell c_n$ are concerned, arguably, the most intuitive definition of position is the average $x=(\ell+n)/2$.
 This convention has for example the advantage that the position changes in a simple way under chain inversion.
 There is, however, a possibly unexpected consequence: quadratic operators with odd range have integer positions, whereas those with even range lie on an effective lattice with half-integer positions.
 To avoid the complication of specifying which lattice the operator belongs to, we allow $x$ to run over all positions, independently of whether they are physical or not.
 Given that, the root density $\rho_x(p)$ does not need to capture the expectation value of the operators that cannot have position $x$.
 And this holds true even for values of $x$ that are neither integers nor half-integers, in which case $\rho_x(p)$ could in principle assume any value.
 Ref.~\cite{fagotti2020locally} proposed to use these degrees of freedom to promote $\rho_x(p)$ to an entire function of $x\in\mathbb C$.
 This simplifies the asymptotic expansion in the limit of low inhomogeneity and makes it more transparent the correspondence with the kinetic interpretation of the root density.